Florence Chambers: 1924 Paris Olympics

 Chambers was selected to compete for the American team in the Olympics at the 1924 Women's Olympic Trial finals from June 7–8 at the Briarcliff Lodge Pool in Briar Cliff Manor, New York.
 The recently completed pool was one of the largest in the world at the time, and measured 600 by 300 feet.
-Future English Chanel record holder Gertrude Ederle was a participant in the 100 and 400-meter freestyle.
+Future English Channel record holder Gertrude Ederle was a participant in the 100 and 400-meter freestyle.
 Selections for swimmers were also held in Indianapolis, Indiana.

 At the 1924 Paris Olympics, Florence competed in the women's 100-meter backstroke, advanced to the event final, and finished fourth overall with a time of 1:30.8, two seconds behind the third-place American finisher, and diving competitor Aileen Riggin.
 At the time of her death and prior, several newspapers reported she had finished third and taken a bronze medal, though contemporary sources list her with a fourth-place finish.

 Swim instructor and coach

-After her more competitive swimming career ended, by the mid-1920's she taught swimming, and had her own successful Florence Chambers Swim Club based in San Diego, from which a number of her women students competed in the October 1925 Pacific AAU Women's Championship Meet in Pasadena.
+After her more competitive swimming career ended, by the mid-1920s she taught swimming, and had her own successful Florence Chambers Swim Club based in San Diego, from which a number of her women students competed in the October 1925 Pacific AAU Women's Championship Meet in Pasadena.